kjonina/Presenting-Covid19-using-Flask/README.md

 # Tidying Data, Plotly and Flask

 ## Upgrading Graphs
-In January 2022, I was tasked with creating five different graphs to visualise COVID-19 cases.
+In January 2022, I was tasked with creating five different graphs to visualise COVID-19 daily cases, daily hospitalisation with COVID and Daily ICU Numbers.

 At the time I focused on the following learning outcomes:
 - Create at least one animation